andreasgruener/vocabulary/README.md

 Simple Python3 Command Line tool to train foreign languange vocabulary.
 Done with my son for his English and Latin course.

+# Status
+Works for ourselves - not prepared to run out of the box, e.g.
+- Python dependencies need to be installed first,
+- internationalization

 # Features:
 ## Question
 - foreign language words - asks latin you answer in yout language